tanchuanxin/cs3245_homework_4/README.txt

                     .
 Permute every possible pair of words in the free_text list and append to phrases list to generate artificial phrases

         .
 Scoring
-            1. Get baseline score through freetext query result, on the assumptuon of "OR" between every individual token (modified homework 3)
+            1. Get baseline score through freetext query result, on the assumption of "OR" between every individual token (modified homework 3)
                 .
 Conduct lnc.ltc ranking scheme with cosine normalization using the expanded free text list . create term_freq dictionary for the query . for expanded free text list, for each term,